lorocks/Dijkstra_Algorithm/README.md

 'y' to make a video recording, 'n' to not record.

 The algorithm will execute and then display a video if recording is enabled.

+## Video Display
+After code execution, the algorithm and backtracking will be displayed as a video using OpenCV.
+A new video window will pop open and display it.

+## Execution Time
+When recording is enabled, the execution time will be around 1min.
+When recoding is disabled, the execution time will be around 6sec.